branchwelder/web-technologies/slides/README.md

 pandoc -t revealjs -s input.md -o output.html -V transition=none -V center=false --css=slides.css
 ```

+## Print to PDF

+Open your presentation with print-pdf included in the query string, for example:
+http://localhost:8000/?print-pdf.
+You can test this at
+revealjs.com/demo?print-pdf.
+Open the in-browser print dialog (CTRL/CMD+P).

 <!-- ## Converting Markdown to Slide Decks

 Pandoc has a few options for converting markdown to slides.
 I tried all of them